microsoft/PowerPlatformConnectors/certified-connectors/DataScope/Readme.md

 ## DataScope Forms Connector
-DataScope Forms connector allows you to receive data form the Mobile App and web platfform.
-Syncronize forms, receive PDF, generate workflows and much more.
+DataScope Forms connector allows you to receive data form the DataScope Mobile App and web platform.

 ## Prerequisites
 You will need the following to proceed: